Blackwater (company): 2010–2014: Academi

 In 2010, Xe was acquired by USTC Holdings, an investor consortium, who sought to further re-brand the company.
 The sale formally ended Erik Prince's operational and management role in the company.
 Xe was officially renamed "Academi" in 2011.
 Academi's Board of Directors included former Attorney General John Ashcroft, former White House Counsel and Vice Presidential Chief of Staff Jack Quinn, retired Admiral and former NSA Director Bobby Ray Inman, and Texas businessman Red McCombs, who served as chairman of the board.
 Quinn and Ashcroft were independent directors, without other affiliations to Academi.

 In May 2011, Academi named Ted Wright as CEO.
 Wright hired Suzanne Rich Folsom as Academi's chief regulatory and compliance officer and deputy general counsel.
 The Academi Regulatory and Compliance team won National Law Journals 2012 Corporate Compliance Office of the Year Award.

 In 2012, retired Brigadier General Craig Nixon was named the new CEO of Academi.

-2014–present: Constellis Holdings

-A merger between Triple Canopy and Academi, along with other companies that were part of the Constellis Group package, are now all gathered under the Constellis Holdings, Inc. umbrella.
-The transaction brought together companies including Triple Canopy, Constellis Ltd., Strategic Social, Tidewater Global Services, National Strategic Protective Services, ACADEMI Training Center, and International Development Solutions.

-In 2015, six Colombian mercenaries reportedly employed by Academi were killed in Yemen, led by an Australian commander hired by the United Arab Emirates to fight the Houthi insurgency.

-In 2016, Houthi sources claimed that Tochka missile strikes killed over 120 coalition mercenaries in Ma'rib, including 11 foreign Blackwater commanders.
-Another reported strike later that month at Al Anad Air Base allegedly killed 200 Sudanese fighters and their commander, identified by some sources as a U.S. Colonel.

-In September 2016, Constellis was acquired by Apollo Global Management.

-In early 2020, Constellis entered debt restructuring talks after missing a $1 billion debt payment and agreeing to a forbearance with creditors.
-The company’s financial difficulties followed a decline in overseas contracts and higher startup costs on new domestic work.

-Constellis relocated its global headquarters to Herndon, Virginia in February 2020.